hemildesai0910/SalesPulse-Streamlit/README.md

 - <b>[New Kaggle](https://www.kaggle.com/desaihemildineshbhai)</b>

 ## Contact me!
-If you have any questions, suggestions, or just want to say hello, you can reach out to us at [Tushar Aggarwal](mailto:hemildesai98@gmail.com).
+If you have any questions, suggestions, or just want to say hello, you can reach out to us at [Hemil Desai](mailto:hemildesai98@gmail.com).
 We would love to hear from you!